projectara/greybus-spec/source/module_interface_lifecycles.rst

    duration in this step to allow the Interface to power down internally in the next step.

+   If the Operation succeeds, this procedure has succeeded.

-3. The Interface shall be capable of receiving notification that UNIPRO became UPRO_HIBERNATE.
+4. The Interface shall be capable of receiving notification that UNIPRO became UPRO_HIBERNATE.
 The Interface may now perform implementation-defined procedures used during shutdown.
 No provision is made within the Greybus Specification to determine whether these procedures, if any, are complete, other than the delay in the previous step.

-4. The :ref:`lifecycles_connection_closure_epilogue` sub-sequence is
-   followed.
-The Closing Connection for that sub-sequence is the Control Connection for the other Interface.
-If the sub-sequence fails, this sequence has failed.
-Otherwise, it has succeeded.

 5. The sequence is now complete, and has succeeded or failed.